michaelairola/Aspire-Health-Plan-Assessment/README.md

 ## Section 3
 ### Create a query that returns the minimum number of continuous date ranges where a member was active and provide the results.

 So for this query, I did a little snooping online and found an amazing example of this [here](https://stackoverflow.com/questions/16595993/sql-find-continuous-date-ranges-across-multiple-rows).
 Turns out, a recursive common table expression (cte) is able to compare the start and end dates effectively, and returns the continuous values requested.
 I will admit, my knowledge of recursive tables and there capabilities is small.
 I am going to be looking into this tool/sql command in the next couple of days or so.
-In the meantime, here is my modified version of the link above that solves our problem properly.
+In the meantime, my modified version of the link above (located in section-4.sql) solves our problem properly.